• Skip to primary navigation

 • If you have a medical bill in collections, it usually means your healthcare provider either transferred or sold your debt to a debt collection agency.

 • Medical collections are treated differently from non-medical collections.
-They hurt your credit less and there’s a 180-day delay before they’ll appear on your credit reports.
+They hurt your credit less and there’s a 1-year delay before they’ll appear on your credit reports.

-• Unpaid medical collections negatively affect your credit score, but starting July 1, 2022, paid medical collections will no longer appear on your credit reports or affect your score.
+• Unpaid medical collections negatively affect your credit score, but as of July 1, 2022, paid medical collections no longer appear on your credit reports or affect your score.

 • You may be able to pay medical collections in installments or settle the debt, but first make sure the debt is valid and that the charges are accurate.